-An adjustment of the retirement pension is always applied, but the adjustment factor will vary between 0.3% and 0.4% per month during wich a disabled person receives the disability pension, instead of between 0.5% and 0.6% per month.
+Since January 2022, an adjustment of the retirement pension is always applied.
+However, the adjustment factor will vary between 0.3% and 0.4% per month during wich a disabled person receives the disability pension, instead of between 0.5% and 0.6% per month.

 Advantages for workers as of 2022